 - People and their needs have been placed at the forefront while serving their physical, psychological, developmental, cultural and social interests the proposed activity will have a beneficial impact on people, especially developmental, cultural and social benefits due to increased coverage and reliability of communications. - Development must be socially, environmentally and economically sustainable.
-Where disturbance of ecosystems, loss of biodiversity, pollution and degradation, and landscapes and sites that constitute the nation's cultural heritage cannot be avoided, are minimised and remedied. - Although the activity is expected to have little to no environmental impact, these impacts have been considered, and mitigation measures have been put in place. - Where waste cannot be avoided, it is minimised and remedied through the implementation and adherence of EMPr. - The use of non-renewable natural resources is responsible and equitable no exploitation of non-renewable natural resources occurs with the proposed activity. - The negative impacts on the environment and on people's environmental rights have been anticipated and prevented, and where they cannot be prevented, are minimised and remedied refer to Section F below. - The interests, needs and values of all interested and affected parties will be taken into account in any decisions through the Public Participation Process refer to Section F below. - The social, economic and environmental impacts of the activity have been considered, assessed and evaluated, including the disadvantages and benefits refer to Section F below. - The effects of decisions on all aspects of the environment and all people in the environment have been taken into account, by pursuing what is considered the best practicable environmental option the proposed activity is expected to have minimal/negligible environmental impacts, especially after mitigation measures as described under Section F and in the EMPr are implemented.
-The social benefits are considered to outweigh any potential negative environmental impacts from the activity.
+Where disturbance of ecosystems, loss of biodiversity, pollution and degradation, and landscapes and sites that constitute the nation's cultural heritage cannot be avoided, are minimised and remedied. - Although the activity is expected to have little to no environmental impact, these impacts have been considered, and mitigation measures have been put in place. - Where waste cannot be avoided, it is minimised and remedied through the implementation and adherence of EMPr. - The use of non-renewable natural resources is responsible and equitable no exploitation of non-renewable natural resources occurs with the proposed activity. - The negative impacts on the environment and on people's environmental rights have been anticipated and prevented, and where they cannot be prevented, are minimised and remedied refer to Section F below. - The interests, as well as the needs and values, of all interested and affected parties will be taken into account in any decisions through the Public Participation Process refer to Section F below. - The social, economic and environmental impacts of the activity have been considered, assessed and evaluated, including the disadvantages and benefits refer to Section F below. - The effects of decisions on all aspects of the environment and all people in the environment have been taken into account, by pursuing what is considered the best practicable environmental option the proposed activity is expected to have minimal/negligible environmental impacts, especially after mitigation measures as described under Section F and in the EMPr are potential negative e e implemented. nvironmental im The social benefits are the activity. considered t o outweigh any